hpmv/overcooked-supercharged/docs/warp.md

 * [Done] MixingHandler progress. (simple)
 * [Done] IngredientContainer contents.
 This should be simply sending over serialized AssembledDefinitionNode[].
 * [Done] AttachStation attachment and detachment.
 This is subtle, needs to be done carefully.
+* [Done] PickupItemSwitcher, TriggerColourCycle - both are simple, just need to update an index and send a server message.
+* [Done] PlateStation (serving).
+This was resolved by stopping the plate entity synchronization as soon as it enters the delivery sequence coroutine, and notifying the controller via a new EntityRetirementMessage.
+* [TODO] Also, dirty plate spawning needs to be managed.
+* [TODO] WashingStation progress and plate count (simple).
+* [TODO] ServerKitchenFlowController - all the parameters for orders, score.
+* [TODO] Game timer.

+Deferred:
+* [TODO] PlacementItemSwitcher - condiment switching, need to store which condiment is the one used. (very simple)
 * [TODO] Teleportation.
 Seems like two manual animations (math lerps) being coded into some coroutines.
 Should be able to unroll all of these without too much difficulty.
-* [TODO] PlateStation (serving).
-This needs some coroutine hacks.
-Also, dirty plate spawning needs to be managed.
-* [TODO] WashingStation progress and plate count (simple).
-* [TODO] PlacementItemSwitcher - condiment switching, need to store which condiment is the one used.
-* [TODO] ServerKitchenFlowController - all the parameters for orders, score.
-* [TODO] Game timer.